philfrei/AudioCue/README.md

     myAudioCue.open(mixer, bufferFrames, threadPriority); // where mixer is javax.sound.sampled.Mixer

-Each _AudioCue_ can have its own optimized configuration, and will be output on its own `SoureDataOutput` line, much like each Java `Clip` consumes an output line.
+Each _AudioCue_ can have its own optimized configuration, and will be output on its own `SoureDataOutput` line, similar to the way that each Java `Clip` consumes an output line.

 ### Usage: Outputting via _AudioMixer_
 Alternatively, the output of an _AudioCue_ can be directed to an